livebook-dev/req_bigquery/README.md

 ReqBigQuery makes it easy to make BigQuery queries.
 It uses [Goth](https://github.com/peburrows/goth) for authentication.
 Query results are decoded into the `ReqBigQuery.Result` struct.
-The struct which implements the `Table.Reader` protocol and thus can be efficiently traversed by rows or columns.
+The struct implements the `Table.Reader` protocol and thus can be efficiently traversed by rows or columns.

 ## Usage